 Kilkenny Education Centre has a long pre-history as a voluntary body under the name of Kilkenny Teachers' Centre.
 In September 1997, we were transformed into a full-time Education Centre by the Department of Education and Science and our name changed.

-The Centre is a member of the Association of Education and Teachers' Centres of Ireland (ATECI).
+The Centre is a member of Education Support Centres Ireland (ESCI).

 The Management Committee is elected each year at our Annual General Meeting.

 We, the Management Committee and Staff of Kilkenny Education Centre, envisage an open and innovative Centre, which inspires and supports teaching and learning in the education community.

 Kilkenny Education Centre seeks to realise its vision by facilitating the sharing of ideas and the communication of knowledge with the learning community through the ongoing provision and development of services and resources.

 Freedom of Information Act - Manuals 15 and 16

 Kilkenny Education Centre Freedom of Information, Sections 15 and 16 Reference Book is a guide to the function, records, rules and practices of Kilkenny Education Centre.
 This Reference Book is compiled in accordance with the Freedom of Information Act 1997, as amended by the Freedom of Information Act 2003.
 All references in this Manual to the Freedom of Information Act/s refer to the 1997 Act as amended by the 2003 Act.

 The Freedom of Information (FOI) Act, effective from 21st April 1998, establish three new statutory rights: